rafadc/cash_register/README.md

 - `make watch` - Runs the tests on every file change.
 It requires `entr` and `ag` to be installed.
 - `make console` - Starts a Irb console with the application loaded.
+- `make run` - Runs the application.
+- `make test` - Runs the tests.